Spirik/GEM/README.md

 * **menuItemsPerScreen** [*optional*]
   *Type*: `byte`
+  *Values*: number, `GEM_ITEMS_COUNT_AUTO` (alias for `0`)
   *Default*: `5`
   Count of the menu items per screen.
-Suitable for 128x64 screen with other variables at their default values.
+Default value is suitable for 128x64 screen with other parameters at their default values.
+If set to `GEM_ITEMS_COUNT_AUTO` (available since GEM ver.
+1.3), the number of menu items will be determined automatically based on actual height of the screen.

 * **menuItemHeight** [*optional*]
   *Type*: `byte`
   *Units*: dots
   *Default*: `10`
   Height of the menu item.
-Suitable for 128x64 screen with other variables at their default values.
+Default value is suitable for 128x64 screen with other parameters at their default values.

 * **menuPageScreenTopOffset** [*optional*]
   *Type*: `byte`
   *Units*: dots
   *Default*: `10`
   Offset from the top of the screen to accommodate title of the menu page.
-Suitable for 128x64 screen with other variables at their default values.
+Default value is suitable for 128x64 screen with other parameters at their default values.

 * **menuValuesLeftOffset** [*optional*]
   *Type*: `byte`
   *Units*: dots
   *Default*: `86`
-  Offset from the left of the screen to the value of the associated with menu item variable (effectively the space left for the title of the menu item to be printed on screen).
-Suitable for 128x64 screen with other variables at their default values; 86 - recommended value for 128x64 screen.
+  Offset from the left of the screen to the value of variable associated with the menu item (effectively the space left for the title of the menu item to be printed on screen).
+Default value is suitable for 128x64 screen with other parameters at their default values; 86 - recommended value for 128x64 screen.

 ![GEM customization](https://github.com/Spirik/GEM/wiki/images/customization.gif)